ozluy/react-social-login/readme.md

 # Detailed Info for auths

 You can set auth for Google, Facebook and Twitter with Firebase Spark Pricing Plan which is **free**.
 For LinkedIn and Instagram auths you must upgrade to **paid** pricing plan to Blaze(pay as you go).
-You can check social login samples on <a href="https://github.com/ozluy/react-social-login"> github.com/ozluy/react-social-login </a>.

 ## Google